hasangiudara/GreenBird/BinarySearchREADME.md

 2. If the middle value is smaller than the target value it searches the right side and to search the right half of the array, the left pointer needs to be updated.
 So ***mid + 1***.
 This moves the left pointer one position to the right of the middle index, and then the left half of the array is discarded.

 3. If the middle value is bigger than the target value it searches the left side and to search the left half of the array, we need to update the right pointer to ***mid - 1***.
-This moves the right pointer one position to the left of the middle index and discardes the right half of the array.
+This moves the right pointer one position to the left of the middle index and discards the right half of the array.

 4. It will return -1 to indicate that the **target** is not in the array.